 - Height/elevation - Farm pads should be built at a minimum of one foot above base-flood elevation level, but you can build it higher.
 Since the pads will be built on top of organic soils, settlement should be expected.
 Base flood elevation will be provided by King County.

-The type of dirt used to make the farm pad can make the difference between a solid pad your livestock can stand on and one that they sink in.
+Materials: The type of dirt used to make the farm pad can make the difference between a solid pad your livestock can stand on and one that they sink in.
 Granular “pit run” type soils compact well, whereas rich, high-organic soils do not.
 Organic soils can be used on the surface of the sideslopes of the completed pad to encourage plant growth that will help hold the soil in place during floods.
 If granular material is not readily available, it is possible to use other soil as long as a filter-fabric material is placed over the base material and at least 2 feet of granular soil is used to cap the other soils.

 Compaction: is the next most important component in construction of a farm pad.
 Thin (6") lifts during construction add time but result in a farm pad that provides firm footing and easy loading of machinery.
 Lifts should never be over 1' thick.
 Bulldozers are great for placing dirt in lifts during construction, but they do not compact the material well.
 Either a vibratory drum roller or tracking back and forth with a heavily loaded truck or wheeled tractor will compact the soil better.
 If tracking is used, track back and forth in one direction and then track it again at 90° to the original direction.